KevAndrews/Milestone_Project_2/README.md

 The audio and images belong to documented third parties noted in Credits section above, all other content was written by the developer.

 <h1>Acknowledgements</h1>
+I would like to thank John Routledge and Emanuel Silva for helping with the Peer Review.
+<br/><br/>
-I would like to thank the team at the Code Institute for all the courses they provided that help me gain the knowledge I needed to build this game.
+I would also like to thank the team at the Code Institute for all the courses they provided that help me gain the knowledge I needed to build this game.
 <br/><br/>
 I would also like to thank my wife Áine for her support throughout its development.